 A summit is an online conference where attendees pay to watch talks (pre-recorded or live) from speakers.
 Although compared to webinars, it shares more similarities to a traditional offline conference where there are multiple speakers spanning across multiple days.
-With that comes a much deeper need for organisation and tools to help deliver a cohesive experience.
+With that comes a much deeper need for organization and tools to help deliver a cohesive experience.
 Throw in the need for sponsorship management, affiliates, generating revenue and viral giveaways (to name but a few) and we're quickly in a very different territory from a more traditional webinar/ online conference.

 A user is someone you have invited to login to your HeySummit account and help you manage a summit.
 You can decide which summits they can access.
 Once logged in, a user can access all reports and management screens within HeySummit.

 Love what you're reading?
 Why not have a go at hosting your very own summit- on us.
 Here's a link to your free trial with HeySummit.
 While you're at it, watch our awesome live demo!
 Happy summiting 🏔️